Managing user permissions and roles

 Roles within TestRail are collections of permissions that can be assigned to users (globally and per project) and groups (per project).
 TestRail already comes with a few preconfigured useful roles such as Guest, Tester or Lead.
 You can also change the built-in roles or add your own ones.
 To configure TestRail’s roles, select Administration > Users & Roles.

-Note: Administrators can now give specific permissions to users using the Project Level Administration in TestRail 6.6.
+Note: Enterprise Administrators can now give specific permissions to users using the Project Level Administration in TestRail 6.6.
 Learn more here.

 One role is always the default role in TestRail.
 The default role is used as a fallback in case you delete roles that are still in use.
 The default role is also preselected if you add additional users to TestRail.